openforcefield/openff-recharge/README.md

 OpenFF Recharge is a framework which aims to provide utilities for optimising the partial charges of molecules against QC derived electrostatic potential and electric field data.

-Currently the framework focuses on the optimization of bond-charge correction (BCC) parameters.
+Currently, the framework focuses on the optimization of bond-charge correction (BCC) and virtual site parameters.

 ***Warning** - although a significant effort has been made to ensure the scientific validity of this framework (especially the hand-converted AM1BCC parameters), it is still under heavy development and much care should be taken when using it in production work.*

+## Getting Started

+See the [examples](examples) directory for example scripts to get started with.

 ## Installation